mobook/MO-book/_build/html/_sources/pyomo_style_guide.md

 ## Acknowledgements

 This document is the result of interactions with students and colleagues over several years.
-Several individuals reviewed and provided feedback on early drafts.
+Several individuals reviewed and provided feedback on early drafts and are acknowledged here.

 * David Woodruff, UC Davis
 * Javier Salmeron-Medrano, Naval Postgraduate School
+* Pyomo development team